leanprover-community/lean4-metaprogramming-book/md/main/dsls.md

 We repeat the same process, this time for `BExp`.
-This time, we show a different method to writing the elaboration function `elab_bexp: Syntax → TermElabM Expr`, where we write the function as a regular lean function, and use regular recursion to elaborate our `BExp`.
+This time, we show a different method to writing the elaboration function `elab_bexp: Syntax → TermElabM Expr`, where we write the function for all `BExp`s at once.
+This allows us to write it as a regular lean function, and use regular recursion to elaborate our `BExp`.

 ```lean